Understanding the Problem

 Analysis

 Apply the Rule to the Facts: You are an interested party who has a copy of the will and need the original.
 File an affidavit with the Clerk stating the will exists and the administrator (or another custodian) likely has or had it, and request a summons setting a production date.
-Because property can’t be marketed or sold pending resolution, also move for a short-term injunction to preserve the status quo.
+Because property may be marketed or sold before the will issue is resolved, also move for a short-term injunction to preserve the status quo.
 If the original isn’t produced, be ready to proceed on your petition to probate the copy, supplying proof of execution, contents, and nonrevocation.

 Process & Timing